 Add that to walking the Cotswold Way and it means I’ve seen more locally in six months than in the last 10 years.
 And the result is a brand-new website – Explore the Cotswolds.

 Part of me wondered if a national lockdown was the best time to launch a new travel site, but it’s motivated me to get out when I can.
 I’m also working with local experts to share tips and although the site’s only a baby I’m hoping it’ll grow into a useful resource in 2021.

-Looking back on previous annual reviews where I was doing two or three trips a month seems like a different world – that was my sum total of my 2020 travels.
-Even when restrictions allowed it, it’s been a balancing act between supporting the travel industry and managing the risks, the ethics of whether we should go and the likelihood of trips getting cancelled.
+Looking back on previous annual reviews when I did two or three trips a month seems like a different world – that was my sum total of my 2020 travels.
+Even when restrictions allowed it, it’s been a balancing act between supporting the travel industry and managing the risks, the ethics of whether we should go and the likelihood of trips being cancelled.

 But when it worked out it felt amazing to get away.
 Although I didn’t leave the UK in 2020 I had four days of sea air, sunshine, coast walks and ice creams in Falmouth in Cornwall.
-A weekend in Windsor exploring the royal borough on a press trip with the local tourist board.
+A weekend in Windsor exploring the royal borough on a press trip.
 And an autumnal, wild and windy week in Scotland on the beautiful Isle of Skye.

-Even though nothing was ‘normal’ – with masks and social distancing, contact-free check ins, pre-booked time slots and restaurant curfews – those tasters were a preview of how fantastic it’s going to feel to be able to travel again, something I’d started to take for granted.
+Even though nothing was ‘normal’ – with mask, social distancing, contact-free check ins, pre-booked time slots and restaurant curfews – those tasters were a preview of how fantastic it will feel to be able to travel again, something I’d started to take for granted.

 Graduating (at home)

 The actual graduation ceremony might have been another victim of coronavirus, but I’m still really happy and proud to have graduated with my Master’s in sustainable tourism this summer – even if I did get the certificate in the post and celebrated with a glass of prosecco in my garden rather than on campus at the University of Glasgow.